 The undergraduate nursing experience

 Nursing students participate in a variety of lab-based curricular activities intended to strengthen critical thinking, decision making, delegation and teamwork skills.
-In the early undergraduate Nursing curriculum, students learn the necessary physical assessment and psychomotor skills through a video enhanced deliberate practice model that promotes active and self-directed learning.
+In the early undergraduate Nursing curriculum, students learn the necessary physical assessment and psychomotor skills through a deliberate practice model that promotes active and self-directed learning.
 After demonstrating basic competencies, students are prepared to begin clinical courses where they work alongside faculty and registered nurses to care for patients.

 Graduate teaching assistants

 The Skills Lab employs about 10 graduate teaching assistants per semester.
 The graduate teaching assistants work closely with faculty to provide excellent simulated learning environments.
 Particularly, these expert nurses facilitate small groups of learners during procedural skills training sessions.